scalettar/kindo/README.md

 ## Refactoring

-* Implement better theming solution
+* ~~Implement better theming solution~~
+* Move theme properties into arrays by property type (can call theme by index instead of using if-statement)
 * Handle state with redux

 ## Later Features